 Looking for ways to transition from bottle to sippy cup?
-These 7 easy ways will help your child drink from a sippy cup and the best time to start.
+Learn easy ways to transition to a sippy cup and the best time to start.

 I had the worst experience with a sippy cup.